justintranjt/justintranjt.github.io/_projects/2017-08-29-hacker-news-twitter-bot.md

 # Why create this project?

 To put my newfound Python skills to practice, I decided on creating a project that would first and foremost be personally useful to me.
 What did that mean in the end?
-I chose to create a small automated bot that would replace an existing Twitter account I followed ([@newsycombinator](https://twitter.com/newsycombinator)) which linked to the top articles posted on the popular computer-science-oriented news aggregator known as [Hacker News](https://news.ycombinator.com/).
+I chose to create a small automated bot that would replace an existing Twitter account I followed ([@newsycombinator](https://twitter.com/newsycombinator)) which linked to the top articles posted on the popular computer-science-oriented news aggregator known as [Hacker News](https://news.ycombinator.com

+With that I created [@HackerNewsPosts](https://twitter.com/HackerNewsPosts)

 # Why fix what isn't broken?